ugrewer/APSIM_RotationTraining/docs/crop rotations and sequences.rst

 For this, right-click on a *node* and select ``Add arc``, drag the arc to the *node* it shall transition to, and click on the *node* to lock-in the arc.
 Optionally, you can rename the arcs to more descriptive labels.
+For example, below we chose the labels "Enter Sorghum", "Exit Sorghum", "Enter Mungbean", "Exit Mungbean".
 The resulting bubble chart should look similar to the following:

 .. figure:: _static/APSIMscreenshot_BubbleChart_nodesWithArcs.png